Thyagaraj Sports Complex: Events

 The Thyagaraj Stadium was a venue for netball during the 2010 Commonwealth Games, which was contested from 4–14 October 2010.
 Now, the stadium houses the education department of the Government of Delhi.
 The 4th annual comic-con India took place here between 7–9 February 2014.
-The stadium is the home ground of Dabang Delhi in the Pro Kabaddi League and has also hosted the India Open table tennis tournament in 2017.
-The stadium was also the official venue of PUBG MOBILE CLUB OPENS in 2019.
-Athletic ground of the sports complex is sometimes used by local club Hindustan FC for matches of Delhi Football League.
+The stadium is the home ground of Dabang Delhi in the Pro Kabaddi League.
+It has also hosted the India Open table tennis tournament in 2017.